-The Israeli Succession law define the estate of a deceased individual in Israel according to a person’s will (if a will exists), after a Israeli probate order has been issued, or according to the specific stipulations of Israeli Succession Law if there is no will or it is being disputed.
-In many cases, the estate is distributed to the heirs, and in some cases an estate manager is required.
+The Israeli Succession law defines the estate of a deceased individual in Israel according to a person’s will (if a will exists) after an Israeli probate order has been issued, or according to the specific stipulations of Israeli Succession Law if there is no will or it is being disputed.
+In many cases, the estate is distributed to the heirs, and in some cases, an estate manager is required.
 This procedure is common where there are debts attached to the estate or where objections to the probate or inheritance order have been submitted.
 Read this article on How to Inherit an Israeli Estate and Complete the Probate Process

 The estate manager according to the Succession law will assemble all of the deceased’s assets (the estate), pay off any outstanding debts attached to the estate, and dispense the remainder of the estate among the heirs.
 According to section 97 of Israeli Succession Law, the estate manager is entitled to do “all that is needed to fulfill his duty” [all translations in this article are unofficial], apart from certain actions which require special permission by a court.
 The expenses incurred during this process are placed on the estate itself, including the estate manager’s salary.